munificent/game-programming-patterns/book/command.markdown

 ^code undo-move-unit

 Note that we added some <span name="memento">more state</span> to the class.
 After we move a unit, it has no recollection of where it used to be.
-If we want to be able to undo that move, we have to remember its old position ourselves, which is what `xBefore_` and `yBefore_` in the command are.
+If we want to be able to undo that move, we have to remember the unit's previous position ourselves, which is what `xBefore_` and `yBefore_` in the command are.

 <aside name="memento">